Thanks to technological advances, you can track and measure pretty much anything about your customer service or sales representatives’ performance.Â

 It guides you in allocating your budget wisely, identifying expensive customer segments, and focusing your resources on the most valuable markets.

-You can optimize your strategies to improve customer acquisition efficiency and overall business performance by tracking CAC.
+You can optimize your strategies to improve customer acquisition efficiency and overall business performance by tracking CAC, especially when considering customer segmentation.

 12. Customer Lifetime Value (CLV)